flatironinstitute/sciware/20_Documentation/main.md

 Precise description of inputs & outputs for one or more routines
 - fancy name: "API" = application programming interface
-- often: self-contained text or comment block at top of each function
-- can be posted to web docs automatically (eg doxygen)

 Equally useful: "narrative" docs (free-form)
 - motivation: what does tool do, why/when do you need it?